ruhler/fable/README.txt

 Directory Structure
 -------------------
-fble/ - Source code for an fble interpreter implemented in C. langs/ - Specifications of the fable languages. out/ - Directory where build outputs are placed, created as needed. pkgs/ - Sample fble library packages. thoughts/ - A collection of discussions about fble.
+fble/ - Source code for an fble interpreter implemented in C. langs/ - Specifications of the fable languages (to be removed). spec/ - Specification of the fble language (to be populated). out/ - Directory where build outputs are placed, created as needed. pkgs/ - Sample fble library packages. thoughts/ - A collection of discussions about fble.